 There is currently no premarket government review of medical devices in the EEA (which is comprised of the 27 Member States of the European Union ("EU") plus Norway, Liechtenstein, and Iceland).
 However, all medical devices placed on the market in the EEA must meet the relevant essential requirements laid down in Annex I of Directive 93/42/EEC concerning medical devices (the "Medical Devices Directive" or "MMD").
 There is also a directive specifically addressing Active Implantable Medical Devices (Directive 90/385/EEC) (the "Active Implantable Medical Devices Directive" or "AIMDD").
 The most fundamental essential requirement is that a medical device must be designed and manufactured in such a way that it will not compromise the clinical condition or safety of patients, or the safety and health of users and others.
 In addition, the device must achieve the performances intended by the manufacturer and be designed, manufactured, and packaged in a suitable manner.
 The European Commission has adopted various standards applicable to medical devices available in the EU.
 These include standards governing common requirements, such as sterilization and safety of medical electrical equipment and product standards for certain types of medical devices.
 There are also harmonized standards relating to design and manufacture.
-While not mandatory, compliance with these standards is viewed as the easiest way to satisfy the essential requirement also creates a rebuttable presumption that the device satisfies that essential requirement.
+While not mandatory, compliance with these standards is viewed as the easiest way to satisfy the essential requirements as a practical matter.
+Compliance with a standard developed to implement an essential requirement also creates a rebuttable presumption that the device satisfies that essential requirement.

 To demonstrate compliance with the essential requirements laid down in Annex I to the MDD, medical device manufacturers must undergo a conformity assessment procedure, which varies according to the type of medical device and its classification.
 Conformity assessment procedures require an assessment of available clinical evidence, literature data for the product, and post-market experience in respect of similar products already marketed.
 Except for low-risk medical devices (Class I non-sterile, non-measuring devices), where the manufacturer can self-declare the conformity of its products with the essential requirements (except for any parts which relate to sterility or metrology), a conformity assessment procedure requires the intervention of a notified body.
 Notified bodies are organizations designated by an EU country to assess the conformity of certain products before being placed on the market.
 These bodies carry out tasks related to conformity assessment procedures set out in the legislation and typically audit and examine a product's technical dossiers and the manufacturers' quality system.
 If satisfied that the relevant product conforms to the relevant essential requirements, the notified body issues a certificate of conformity, which the manufacturer uses as a basis for its own declaration of conformity.
-The manufacturer may then apply the CE Mark to the device, which allows the device to be placed on the market in the EEA, the manufacturer must comply with requirements for reporting incidents and field safety corrective actions associated with the medical device.
+The manufacturer may then apply the CE Mark to the device, which allows the device to be placed on the market throughout the EEA.
+Once the product has been placed on the market in the EEA, the manufacturer must comply with requirements for reporting incidents and field safety corrective actions associated with the medical device.